Skip to main content

 The financial industry offers a seemingly perfect solution: Debt Consolidation.

-A debt consolidation strategy involves taking out one massive, brand-new loan specifically routed to instantly pay off all your various smaller, high-interest balances.
-Your financial life goes from juggling six chaotic payments at 24% APR, down to one single, streamlined payment at a fixed 12% APR.
+A debt consolidation strategy involves taking out one new loan to pay off all your smaller, high-interest balances at once.
+You go from juggling six chaotic payments at 24% APR down to one fixed payment at 12% APR.

 It sounds like a financial miracle.
 However, the mathematics of consolidation are fraught with hidden traps.